 Ngak’chang Rinpoche says of Dorje Tröllö:

-Dorje Tröllö is the master of crazy wisdom.
-Crazy Wisdom is Chögyam Trungpa
+Dorje Tröllö is the master of Wisdom-chaos.
+Wisdom-chaos is Chögyam Trungpa

 Rinpoche’s translation, and it has thus been taken up by most people as the most